Hurricane Agatha sets May record, then weakens over Mexico

 Associated Press

-The storm came ashore in Oaxaca state Monday afternoon as a strong Category 2 hurricane, with maximum sustained winds of 105 mph (165kph), then it quickly lost power as it moved inland over the mountainous interior.
+The storm hit Oaxaca state Monday afternoon as a strong Category 2 hurricane with maximum sustained winds of 105 mph (165kph), then quickly lost power as it moved inland over the mountainous interior.

-Agatha was downgraded to a tropical storm late Monday, its sustained winds down to 70 mph (110 kph).
-The U.S. National Hurricane Center said the storm should dissipate overnight, but warned that the system’s heavy rains still posed a threat of dangerous flash floods for Mexico’s southern states.
+Agatha was downgraded to a tropical depression by Tuesday morning, with sustained winds down to 35 mph (55 kph).
+The U.S. National Hurricane Center said the storm should dissipate by the evening, but warned that the system’s heavy rains still posed a threat of dangerous floods for Mexico’s southern states.

 Torrential rains and howling winds whipped palm trees and drove tourists and residents into shelters.
 Oaxaca state’s civil defense agency showed families hustling into a shelter in Pochutla and a rock and mud slide that blocked a highway.